Our daughter has her bat mitzvah coming up soon.

 In previous years I was an active participant in the election, after showing an interest in certain issues I was recruited to the campaign.
 I stood on street corners, visited various members of our community and spent several hours of election day hanging around in the booth near the election station with other volunteers who were there to arrange transport for those who had difficulty arriving, explaining to people exactly how to vote for us and generally chit-chatting about the day's progress.

-there was a festive atmosphere.
+Today when my husband got home from work we drove up to the school.
+As usual the place was packed and there was a festive atmosphere.
 There were banners for the various candidates hung on fences and posts for several hundred metres in every direction and there were ballot papers all over the ground.
 There are also the booths, recycled Succot booths, were the various candidates' supporters hang out.
 Someone had parked there car at the side with the doors wide open and the radio turned up as loud as possible belting out Mizrahi (Eastern) music.

 The gate was surrounded by a herd of people chatting with the guard but we had no problem getting through.

-was clean of papers and there was a plant smell of coffee as the inspectors stood, chatting quietly cups in hand, around the entrance to the election stations.
+Inside the school gate it was a little calmer: the ground was clean of papers and there was a plant smell of coffee as the inspectors stood, chatting quietly cups in hand, around the entrance to the election stations.
 A chubby, middle age guy lounging against a wall was in charge of the election lists and told us exactly where we needed to vote.

 A man at the door checked we were at the correct place and let us in one by one.
 I went in, presented my id card to the panel, and in exchange received two envelopes, then I stood behind the screen and choose two pieces of paper - one for each envelope.
 I double-checked there was only one paper in each envelope, closed the enveloped returned to the panel placed my envelopes in the sealed box, retrieved my id card and exited.